diegozr1/BugExtractorDocs/README.rst

 database with the schema indicated**

+** It is mandatory to keep the folder called "data" so that the information can be saved there**

 *This example uses mozilla this can be changed to eclipse or any other when supported*